 No, you don't need special insurance.
 Subject to our underwriting criteria, we generally insure electric vehicles under our car insurance policies.
 One exception is the BMW i3 which we don't insure currently.

 We insure various popular electric vehicles from brands like Nissan, Hyundai, Kia, and Volkswagen.

-Although we insure petrol hybrid vehicles (hybrids whose motive power is not derived, wholly or partly, from an external source of electricity) they do not qualify for the rebate.
-Remember to check the eligibility criteria on the NZTA website.
+Although we insure petrol hybrid vehicles (hybrids whose motive power is not derived, wholly or partly, from an external source of electricity), they do not qualify for the rebate.

 The links we provide to third-party websites are for your convenience and do not constitute any endorsement or authorisation by us.
 The information provided on this page is general in nature and is not intended to be professional or legal advice.
 Tower does not accept any liability for the accuracy or content of information on this website that belongs to third parties or on any third-party website.